jaygould/nextjs-typescript-jwt-boilerplate/readme.md

-# Next.js with Typescript and JWT authentication boilerplate
+# Next.js with Typescript and JWT authentication boilerplate V2

 I have written a blog post about this starter project and explained some of the key features and challenges faced while developing it, so [check it out](https://jaygould.co.uk/2020-01-31-nextjs-auth-jwt-context-hooks/) if you're interested.

+> V1 of this repo is still available in the [V1 branch](https://github.com/jaygould/nextjs-typescript-jwt-boilerplate/tree/v1), but the project is now updated to use a cleaned and organized approach.

+## Used tech :computer:

+* Docker Compose
+* Typescript
+* OO approach
+* Next JS and React front end
+* React Context API and hooks
+* Node with Express back end
+* JWT authentication
+* Sequelize database using PostgreSQL

-## Structure
+## Structure :triangular_ruler:

 This project has two separate sections: